 "We have strong confidence in Technotrans' strategic shift towards a market-focused organization.
-This allows the company to serve its clients even more effectively while paving tonies® Percentage of interest Business Sector 3.9% CONSUMER ELECTRONICS Listed on FRANKFURT STOCK EXCHANGE ISIN: LU2333563281 圖 2019 www.tonies.com
+This allows the company to serve its clients even more effectively while paving the way for sustainably higher profitability levels."

 Tonies, a category-defining audio streaming system for children, comprises a smart speaker box (Toniebox) and accompanying small figurines (Tonies), delivering content through a cloud infrastructure.
 As the world's largest interactive audio platform for children, it boasts over 8 million Tonieboxes and 100 million Tonies sold.
-This award-winning system has transformed independent play and learning for young children with its intuitive, child-safe. wireless, and screen-free design.
+This award-winning system has transformed independent play and learning for young children with its intuitive, child-safe, wireless, and screen-free design.
 Activated and running in over 100 countries, Tonieboxes offer a diverse content portfolio, featuring more than 1,100 Tonies figurines in several languages.